-From implementation to employee engagement, successful CRM adoption is about changing user behaviors and not just about the technology itself.
+From implementation to employee engagement, successful CRM adoption is about changing user behaviours and not just about the technology itself.

 Implementation is an achievement, but adoption of the CRM is a clear a priority.
 What’s the difference?
 Implementation can be achieved by simply installing the application.
 A business only sees a return on its investment, and value in the application if the target audience uses it.
 A comprehensive user-adoption strategy is key to getting the expected return on investment for your CRM.